Most consecutive NBA playoff wins

 With the 2017 versions of Golden State Warriors and Cleveland Cavaliers breaking records and leaving opponents in the dust, winning streaks held by some of the greatest teams in NBA history are seeing their records fall by the wayside.

-This year's Warriors have won 14 straight postseason games after winning the first two games of the 2017 NBA Finals against the Cavaliers.
+This year's Warriors have won 15 straight postseason games after winning the first three games of the 2017 NBA Finals against the Cavaliers.

 Here is a look at the most consecutive NBA postseason wins in history, with the year the feat occurred and how many playoffs wins came from that particular year.